 Elkton is a very small city located in the state of Kentucky.
 With a population of 2,175 people and two constituent neighborhoods, Elkton is the 189th largest community in Kentucky.

-Unlike some cities, Elkton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elkton are a mix of both white- and blue-collar jobs.
+Elkton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Elkton is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Elkton who work in office and administrative support (16.19%), management occupations (9.80%), and sales jobs (9.12%).

-Elkton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Elkton does not have a public transit system used by locals to get to and from work.

 The percentage of people in Elkton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.76% of people over 25 have a bachelor's degree or advanced degree.